SysKitTeam/docs-point/governance-and-automation/privacy-review/request-privacy-review.md

 {% endhint %}

-## Ask Owners to Manage Privacy
+## Ask Owners to Review Privacy

-Here's how to request owners to review the privacy labels on their workspaces.
+Here's how to request owners to review the privacy of their workspaces.

 * Navigate to the **Microsoft Teams & Groups Overview screen** by clicking the Teams & Groups button on the left side of the screen
 * **Select one or more workspaces (1)** that you want to request a privacy review for